kuzzleio/documentation-vuepress/src/core/1/guide/guides/essentials/installing-kuzzle/index.md

 ```

 <div class="alert alert-success">
-Now that Kuzzle is up and running you can <a href="/core/1/guide/guides/essentials/installing-console/">install</a> the <strong>Kuzzle Admin Console</strong>.
+Now that Kuzzle is up and running you can [install](/core/1/guide/guides/essentials/installing-console/) the <strong>Kuzzle Admin Console</strong>.
 </div>

 ### Troubleshooting